 State Voters' Pamphlet The online version of the State pamphlet to be mailed to Kitsap residents.
 Statements from candidates for federal, statewide, state legislative, judicial and county offices.
 This information will also be available by logging into VoteWA using your voter information.
 There is also a PDF version of the state pamphlet that will be mailed to voters in Kitsap, Mason and Jefferson Counties.

 Kitsap Local Voters' Pamphlet The online version of the Local Voters' Pamphlet, including locations and maps for drop boxes, a sample ballot and arguments for the two fire district measures.

 Ballot Drop Boxes and Vote Centers Make your plans now for how you will vote in the 2020 General Election.
 Ballot Drop Boxes will be opened by October 16 and will remain open until 8 p.m. on Election Day, Nov.
 3. Vote Centers will be open Oct.
 31, Nov.
 2 and all day until 8 p.m. on Election day.

 Sample Ballot All the races that will appear on Kitsap County General Election 2020 ballots.

 Ballot Resolutions Read the resolutions for bond measures submitted by two Kitsap fire districts.

 Write-in Candidates The list of General Election candidates who filed as certified write-ins.

-Voter Registration: Use this page register to vote or easily review your registration information, see your voter history, change your name and address, cancel your registration or find information about restoring voting rights.
+Voter Registration Use this page to register to vote or easily review your registration information, see your voter history, change your name and address, cancel your registration or find information about restoring voting rights.

 Kitsap County Elected Officials and District Maps: Discover information about your federal, state, county, and city representatives as well as your school, fire, port, sewer, utility, water, and park & recreation districts.